gustavo-kineviz/KnowledgeVault/content/Obsidian Guide.md

 `Python`, `R`, and `SQL` are our main tools.
 ```

 **Script:** _"Markdown is just plain text with simple formatting rules. # for headings, ** for bold, * for italic.
 It's readable as-is and renders beautifully.
-Since you work with code, you'll appreciate that it's version-controllable and future-proof."_
+Since you work with code, you'll appreciate that it's version-controllable and future-proof.
+Also, it's easy to vibe code with it"_

 ---